Always Happy to Help! How to Say “You’re Welcome” in Italian - The Guide

 - It’s an appropriate response when you don’t understand what someone has said.
 It means “pardon me” in this case.

 Don’t forget to take a look at our Italian Frequency Dictionary series.
 In four books (essential, intermediate, advanced and master level), you will learn only practical vocabulary that will help you understand 99% of all daily spoken Italian!
+You can also get your Italian frequency dictionary in paperback here.

 We hope you’ve found our article on how to say “you’re welcome” in Italian helpful.
 Siamo felici di aiutare!
 Let’s sum up the most important points: